GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 #### OAuth Scope Expression

-OAuth Scope Expression is a JSON expression, providing security for OAuth scopes.
+The OAuth Scope Expression is a JSON expression, providing security for OAuth scopes.
 It checks the scope (from token introspection) of the token with the configured OAuth JSON expression.

 !!!
 Note
-    Enable and disable the OAuth scope expression by setting `ignore_scope`.
+    Enable and disable the OAuth scope expression by setting `ignore_scope` to `true`.

 For example, to protect an API: